noahbenham/terra-framework/packages/terra-application/docs/README.md

 ### Header

-Customization of the ApplicationLayout's header content is only available through the `nameConfig`, `utilityConfig`, and `navigationItems` props.
+Customization of the ApplicationLayout's header is possible through the `nameConfig`, `utilityConfig`, and `navigationItems` props.

 - `nameConfig`
   - In both rendering modes, the header will display the application name and logo.
 - `utilityConfig`
   - When `standard`, the header will display the user information as provided by the `utilityConfig`.
-When the user information is selected in the header, a popup will be presented containing the utility menu.
+When the user information is clicked, a popup will be presented containing the utility menu.
   - When `compact`, the header will not display utility information.
 It will instead be presented by the Compact Menu Wrapper (see below).
 - `navigationItems`
   - When `standard`, the header will display the navigation items as a set of responsive tabs (provided by `terra-application-links`).
 When a tab is selected, the ApplicationLayout will route to the path associated to that tab, and the tab will appear selected.
   - When `compact`, the header will not display any navigation item information.
-It will instead by presented by the Primary Navigation Menu (see below).
+It will instead by presented by the Default Navigation Menu (see below).

-Additionally, when `compact`, the ApplicationLayout will display a button that will present the layout's menu.
+Additionally, when `compact`, the ApplicationLayout will display a menu toggle button that will present the layout's menu when pressed.

-### Menu
+### Menu / Content

+The `routingConfig` prop specifies which components will be rendered in the ApplicationLayout's `content` and `menu` regions.
+The ApplicationLayout will provide the following props to those components:

+* `layoutConfig` - Object containing Layout management APIs.
+See Layout for more information.
+* `routingStackDelegate` - Object containing NavigationLayout/RoutingStack management APIs.
+Additional APIs are available to components inside the `menu` region.
+See NavigationLayout documentation for more information.

 ### Application Menu Wrapper

 When the ApplicationLayout is `compact`, the ApplicationLayout will wrap each `menu` component defined in the `routingConfig` with an ApplicationMenu component.
 This wrapper has regions defined for the presentation of `nameConfig` and `utilityConfig` information.
 This is done to maintain the availability of this information when horizontal space in the header is restricted.

 This process is automatic; no consumer input is needed.
-The wrapped component will continue to receive the expected props detailed in the Menu section above.
+The wrapped component will continue to receive the expected props detailed in the Menu / Content section above.

+### Default Navigation Menu

+When `compact`, the ApplicationLayout will generate a menu that renders the `navigationItems` in list form.
+This menu is injected into the `routingConfig` for the `'/'` path, meaning that it will preceed any other defined routes.
+Other menu components are able to navigate to the default navigation manu by calling their `routingStackDelegate`'s `showParent` function.

 ## Example